MEOWSISI/SEGGS_Wiki/README.md

 # SEGGS_Wiki
 This is the library for the SE Guild of Galiant Soldiers.
-Here you can find a collection of scripts that can help you spread the SEGGS to our enemies!
+Here you can find a collection of scripts that rebalences and adds to your arsenal, helping you spread the SEGGS to our enemies!

 ## Repository structure

 * FAQ
+* Tutorials
 * Community Scripts

 ## Featured Community Scripts